openunite/openunite/README.md

 For pushing code, fork and PR away :D

-Note on PRs: Please create a branch from `master` starting with the issue's id (eg: `4-create-login`).
+Note on PRs:
+* Please create a branch from `master` starting with the issue's id (eg: `4-create-login`).
+* Please regularly sync your fork by adding the original repo as the upstream remote (`git remote add upstream git@github.com:openunite/openunite.git`) and `git pull upstream master`